unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

 ### Case 1: URL points to repo

-In this case, the `trees` result will have all the files needed to fetch and do the word counts.
+In this case, the `trees` result will have all the files needed to fetch and do the content checks.

-Some resource types in the repos have special root folders that have the content that should be counted.
+Some resource types in the repos have special root folders that have the content that should be checked.
 In particular:

 - `uta`: the content folder is `/translate`

-If only the repo is provided and the content is in a folder, then only that folder will be fetched and counted. (**Not yet implemented**)
+If only the repo is provided and the content is in a folder, then only that folder will be fetched and checked. (**Not yet implemented**)

 Furthermore, each resource type has a document authoring format.
 For example, Markdown `.md` is used for UTQ.
-Thus only Markdown files will be fetched and counted. (**Not yet implemented**)
+Thus only Markdown files will be fetched and checked. (**Not yet implemented**)

-All files must be fetched and the text aggregated for subsequent counting.
+All files must be fetched and the text aggregated for subsequent checking.
-The fetching and counting process is explained in more detail below.
+The fetching and checking process is explained in more detail below.

 ### Case 2: URL points to a folder in a repo

-In this case, all files below the folder provided will be fetched and counted.
+In this case, all files below the folder provided will be fetched and checked.
 In the `trees` example above, if the user provided a path of `1ch/01`, then the following files would be fetched:

 - `10.md`
 - `19.md` (not shown)
 - `43.md` (not shown)